Laying doubles, trebles and accumulators is much easier than you might think.

 Not all enhanced multiples are profitable in the long term.
 If the boosted odds aren’t higher than the lay odds at the exchange, there’s no merit in taking the boost.
 It can be the case that the odds were too poor to start with, or the boost was only small.

 Betfair Exchange accumulators

-Alternatively, you can find them via the main navigation.
-Just head to Football, select the league/cup competition you’re wanting to bet on and you should see the available acca markets.
+You can also find them via the main navigation.
+Just head to ‘Football‘ and then ‘Specials‘ and you should see the available acca markets.